HumanSignal/label-studio/docs/source/guide/tasks.md

 label-studio init my-project --input-path=my/audios/dir --input-format=audio-dir --label-config=config.xml --allow-serving-local-files
 ```

+!!! warning
-> WARNING: the `--allow-serving-local-files` argument is intended for use only with locally-running instances of Label Studio.
+    The `--allow-serving-local-files` argument is intended for use only with locally-running instances of Label Studio.
 Avoid using it for remote servers unless you are sure what you're doing.

 By default, Label Studio expects JSON-formatted tasks using the [Basic Label Studio JSON format](tasks.html#Basic-Label-Studio-JSON-format).